-Gut hormone leads to weight loss in overweight or obese patientsJanuary 10th, 2012 in Overweight and Obesity
+Gut hormone leads to weight loss in overweight or obese patientsJanuary 10, 2012 in Medicine & Health / Overweight and Obesity

 Giving overweight or obese patients a gut hormone that suppresses appetite leads to clinically beneficial weight loss as well as reduced blood pressure and cholesterol levels, finds a study published in the British Medical Journal today.

 Glucagon-like peptide-1 (GLP-1) is a hormone that is secreted from the intestine when we eat.
 GLP-1 based therapy was recently introduced as a new treatment for patients with type 2 diabetes because of its ability to regulate blood sugar levels.

 But it also suppresses food intake and appetite, making it an interesting approach in the treatment of obesity.

 So researchers at the University of Copenhagen set out to determine the effect of glucagon-like peptide-1 receptor (GLP-1R) agonists on weight loss.
 They also looked at their effect on blood pressure, cholesterol and liver enzyme levels, and blood sugar (glycaemic) control.